-- 4. Confirming that the volunteers understand when and where they are to be present to begin and end their assignments; - 5.
-Informing the volunteer of applicable policies, procedures, administrative rules and expectations; and - 6.
-Completing the Volunteer Worker's Time Report for Workers' Compensation Form and forwarding it quarterly to the Human Resources Department. - E. Although volunteer workers are not compensated for their work, they do represent the College and are expected to conduct themselves professionally, perform their tasks in an effective and pleasant manner, and cooperate and take direction from designated supervisors.
+- 5. Informing the volunteer of applicable policies, procedures, administrative rules and expectations; and - 6.
+Track the volunteer's hours to provide to the Human Resources Department for the purpose of workers compensation reporting. - E. Although volunteers are not compensated for their assignment, they do represent the College and are expected to conduct themselves professionally, perform their tasks in an effective and pleasant manner, and cooperate and take direction from designated supervisors.